-We focus on providing our trainees with high-quality legal training and daily exposure to broader business skills.
+We focus on providing our trainees with high-quality legal training and daily exposure to broader business skills

 Our multidisciplinary approach means you could find yourself working alongside other advisers within PwC – such as Tax Advisers, Management Consultants, and Accountants.
 The wide range of expertise we expose our trainees to is what makes PwC a really exciting place to launch your career.

 Professionalism remains at the heart of everything we do, but we’re neither stuffy nor stifling.
 Our open-plan office fosters a collaborative atmosphere and avoids any hierarchy, and our strong support network means there’s always someone to go to for help or advice.
 Our trainees play a hugely important role in helping us achieve our growth plans, so we want to help them develop into the best lawyers possible, and make sure they’re proud of PwC.

 Although there will be times when you’ll have to work late, or be under pressure to help your team complete a deal, we believe in the importance of enjoying what we do.
 As well as promoting a collaborative working environment, we also encourage our trainees to join sports teams and take part in activities outside of the office.

 From netball to badminton, football to squash, there’s a huge variety of sports teams you could join.
 It’s a great opportunity to get to know people from across the many different business areas, as well as your legal colleagues who you may find yourself working alongside on future projects.
 Many of the sports teams play in the annual Corporate Games and there are even some opportunities to go on tour abroad.

 We have lots of impromptu cocktail nights, an annual quiz night, and summer and Christmas parties – black tie affairs, which are also the biggest dates in our social calendar.
 These events are an opportunity for staff at all levels to socialise together.

 We combine the best of both worlds.
 While our international network is unparalleled in its global reach, in the UK we’re not so large as to be impersonal.
 Our culture is one of respect and helping our people be the best they can be.
 An important part of serving our clients and developing our lawyers often involves working closely alongside other professionals in PwC.
 Our clients are looking for rounded solutions incorporating multi-disciplinary advice.
 We focus on quality of training, daily exposure to wider business skills and the highest standard of client work.
 Combined with our ambitious growth plans, this makes us an exciting place to launch your career.